Dollar stabilizes in Baghdad, rises in Erbil - Shafaq News | Latest breaking news in Iraq and the world

 Shafaq News- Baghdad/ Erbil

-The US dollar opened Thursday’s trading mixed in Iraq, hovering around 154,000 dinars per 100 dollars.
+The US dollar opened Tuesday’s trading mixed in Iraq, hovering around 154,000 dinars per 100 dollars.